invisibleacropolis-ops/NagaKang/EngineerLog.md

+# Session Summary (Step 4 Preview Renders & Async Draining – Musician Enablement)
+- Re-read the Comprehensive Development Plan (README §§3–4 & §9) to keep the
+  preview streaming work aligned with the musician-first playback roadmap before touching code or docs.
+- Extended `tracker.PlaybackWorker` with `PreviewRender` windows, optional `PatternPerformanceBridge` integration, render callbacks, and an async `process_pending_async()` helper so future UI threads can drain previews without stalling.
+(Step 4 sequencer foundations completion: ~48% ➜ ~54%)
+- Updated the tracker CLI skeleton to reuse the demo sampler bridge, surface render metrics alongside request summaries, and log amplitude stats for remote QA.
+(Step 4 documentation completion: ~95% ➜ ~97%)
+- Documented the new callback wiring and preview metrics in `docs/step4_sequencer_foundations.md` so outside engineers can hook tracker overlays into either request or render streams.
+(Step 4 documentation
+  completion: ~95% ➜ ~97%)
+- Added regression coverage for preview renders, async draining, and bridge streaming to keep the playback worker prototype stable.
+Ran `poetry run pytest` across the updated suite.

+## Outstanding TODOs / Next Session Goals
+1. **Sampler Expressiveness & Velocity Mapping (~99% ➜ 100%)**
+   - Mirror the choir swell and gospel stab renders into the secure S3 bucket, attach LUFS metadata, and share the JSON export workflow with remote QA.
+2. **Beat Loudness Visualisation in Tracker UI (~89% ➜ 92%)**
+   - Update the Kivy mock with the new segment breakdown row, capture annotated screenshots pairing loudness grades with smoothing totals, and land them in the rehearsal doc set.
+3. **Windows Installer Enablement (~66% ➜ 70%)**
+   - Extend the dry-run workflow with optional WiX harvesting stubs, add checksum capture to the uploaded artifact, and rehearse artifact retention expectations with QA.
+4. **Step 4 Sequencer Foundations (~54% ➜ 58%)**
+   - Prototype lightweight caching for `PreviewRender` slices inside the tracker notebook widget, explore background bridge reuse for batched previews, and annotate the async draining flow in the Step 4 design notebook.

 # Session Summary (Step 4 Playback Worker & Tracker CLI Preview – Musician Enablement)
 - Re-read the Comprehensive Development Plan (README §§3–4 & §9) to keep the
   playback worker prototype aligned with the musician-first sequencing goals